 NeDNR will continue to provide technical assistance on a wide range of topics including floodplain management, mitigation projects, higher regulatory standards, and map data interpretation.
-NeDNR will provide technical assistance in the form of technical engineering reviews for projects, including no-rise applications in floodways or LOMR applications, at the request of community officials.
+NeDNR will provide technical assistance in the form of technical engineering reviews for projects, including no-rise applications in floodways or Letter of Map Revision (LOMR) applications, at the request of community officials.
 This independent review provides communities the assurance that the projects constructed in the state will adhere to regulatory standards.

 An important aspect of flood mitigation planning starts with participation in the NFIP.
 NeDNR will continue to encourage non-participating communities to consider entry into the NFIP during the Risk MAP project life, Hazard Mitigation Planning processes, and any other public interactions.
 NFIP participation provides "built-in" mitigation elements for communities that participate.
-If a community joins CRS as well, there are even more mitigation elements with insurance benefits for the whole community.
+If a community joins Community Rating System (CRS) as well, there are even more mitigation elements with insurance benefits for the entire community.